If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 In this article, we will explore the science behind mushroom consumption, explaining why cooking mushrooms is generally better for you and if you wish to consume mushrooms raw, how to do so safely.

-We'll also compare the safety and health benefits of cooked versus raw mushrooms, and provide a curated list of mushrooms that are safe to consume, those that are better avoided, and the ones you should steer clear of at all costs.
+We'll also compare the differences between cooked and raw mushrooms, including safety considerations and nutrient availability, and provide a curated list of mushrooms that are safe to consume, those that are better avoided, and the ones you should steer clear of at all costs.

-For many popular types of mushrooms, consuming them raw is safe—if that is your preference.
-While most mushrooms available at grocery stores are safe to consume raw, doing so is not universally recommended.
-The digestibility and nutrient absorption of raw mushrooms should be considered before incorporating them into your diet.
+For many popular types of mushrooms, consuming them raw is safe – if that is your preference.
+While most mushrooms available at supermarkets are safe to consume raw, doing so is not universally recommended.
+Texture and taste differences between raw and cooked mushrooms are also worth considering before adding them to your meals.

 Can Humans Digest Raw Mushrooms?

-Cooking mushrooms isn't just a matter of taste or texture—it also helps to make consuming them safer as well as improving their nutritional benefits.
+Cooking mushrooms isn't just about taste or texture—it can also reduce the risk of bacterial contamination and make some nutrients more accessible.
 When dealing with wild-foraged or improperly stored mushrooms, cooking also significantly reduces the risk of bacterial contamination.

 While there's a common notion that cooking may reduce the nutritional contents of many foods, mushrooms are generally an exception.
-When mushrooms are cooked, the bioavailability of their proteins markedly increases, allowing for improved and easier digestion.
-It even helps our bodies access essential minerals such as selenium, phosphorus and potassium.
+Cooking mushrooms helps our bodies access essential vitamins and minerals, such as:

 How To Safely Eat Raw Mushrooms